-If you’re venturing into self-storage, a well researched feasibility study is key to knowing how well your facility will operate.
-In this article, we go over what you must include in your self-storage feasibility study.
+If you’re venturing into self storage, a well-researched feasibility study is key to knowing how well your facility will operate.
+In this article, we go over what you must include in the study.

 Who should do the study?